EBay drops on economic 'headwinds' in Europe, Korea

 "It's not a quarter in which they absolutely crushed it," said Ron Josey, an analyst at JMP Securities.
 "They are doing well, but people were hoping for more."

-Second-quarter net income was $822 million (540 million pounds), or 63 cents a share, versus $730 million, or 56 cents a share, in the same period a year earlier.
+Second-quarter net income was $822 million, or 63 cents a share, versus $730 million, or 56 cents a share, in the same period a year earlier.
 Revenue rose 14 percent to $3.88 billion.
 EBay was expected to earn 63 cents a share on revenue of $3.89 billion, according to Thomson Reuters I/B/E/S.

 "Macroeconomic headwinds in Europe and Korea will continue to be a challenge in the second half of the year," Donahoe said.
 "But our core businesses are strong."